Investigating Possible Retirement Locations in Mexico or Central America

 What should you do before making a decision about retirement outside the U.S.?

-Visit where you think you might want to live.
-And live there!
+Visit the place where you think you might want to live.
+And live there, at least briefly!

 In this digital age, there is so much information!
 There are sites that offer apartments and homes for long term rentals.
 Blogs that share the authors thoughts about a city or a country.
 Cities will have their own websites.
 Even the U.S. government has recommendations about where NOT to live.